Rudolf Virchow

 Rudolf Ludwig Carl Virchow (/ˈvɪərkoʊ, ˈfɪərxoʊ/ VEER-koh-,_-FEER-khoh; /de/; 13 October 1821 – 5 September 1902) was a German physician, anthropologist, pathologist, prehistorian, biologist, writer, editor, and politician.
 He is known as "the father of modern pathology" and as the founder of social medicine, and to his colleagues, the "Pope of medicine".

 Virchow studied medicine at the Friedrich Wilhelm University under Johannes Peter Müller.
-While working at the Charité hospital, his investigation of the 1847–1848 typhus epidemic in Upper Silesia laid the foundation for public health in Germany, and paved his political and social careers.
+While working at the Charité hospital, his investigation of the 1847–1848 typhus epidemic in Upper Silesia laid the foundation for public health in Germany, and paved the way for his political and social careers.
 From it, he coined a well known aphorism: "Medicine is a social science, and politics is nothing else but medicine on a large scale".
 His participation in the Revolution of 1848 led to his expulsion from Charité the next year.
 He then published a newspaper Die Medizinische Reform (The Medical Reform).
 He took the first Chair of Pathological Anatomy at the University of Würzburg in 1849.
 After seven years, in 1856, Charité reinstated him to its new Institute for Pathology.
 He co-founded the political party Deutsche Fortschrittspartei, and was elected to the Prussian House of Representatives and won a seat in the Reichstag.
 His opposition to Otto von Bismarck's financial policy resulted in duel challenge by the latter.
 However, Virchow supported Bismarck in his anti-Catholic campaigns, which he named Kulturkampf ("culture struggle").